asyncapi/template-for-generator-templates/README.md

 }
 ```

-When accessing AsyncAPI document contents, use Parser's [API documentation](https://github.com/asyncapi/parser-js/blob/master/API.md).
+When accessing AsyncAPI document contents, use the Parser's [API documentation](https://github.com/asyncapi/parser-js/blob/master/API.md).

 ##### Parameters Passed To Generator By The User

-Check out [template/index.js](template/index.js) file to see an example of how you can access custom parameters passed by the user:
+Check out the [template/index.js](template/index.js) file to see an example of how you can access custom parameters passed by the user:

 ```js
 export default function({ asyncapi, params }) {